Celebrating National Disability Employment Awareness Month 2023

 Speaker: Mary Kelly, M.S., C.R.C., CPDM, CLMS, Be Well at Work Disability Management

 This virtual workshop provides an Interactive, as well as informative look into the process of Disability Management.
 During our workshop we will use Scenario-based instruction to teach and reinforce subjects such as the Interactive Process; Essential Job Functions; Reading and analyzing Work Status notes; Transition back to work and Effectiveness of Accommodation(s) and documentation.
-We will refer to foundational concepts framed by University policy related to disability; State and Federal laws and leverage the ‘Stay at Work’ and ‘Return to Work’ program models, in order to practice developing plans which support the accommodation needs of our employees with disabilities.
+We will refer to foundational concepts framed by University policy related to disability; State and Federal laws and leverage the ‘Stay at Work’ and ‘Return to Work’ program models, in order to practice developing plans that support the accommodation needs of our employees with disabilities.
 This is part one of a two-part workshop, and the successful completion of a follow-up assignment is required.
 Please bring your Burning Questions and a willingness to engage with your peer learners during the workshop.
 We look forward to meeting you!
 This presentation meets the requirement for the ADA Title II Self-Evaluation Section: Hiring and Employment

 Clutter & Hoarding: Supporting a Loved One